Tim Lambrecht: Career

 In August 2015, Lambrecht became a member of the senior team of Telenet Oostende.
-With Oostende, he won four straight Pro Basketball League (PBL) titles, from 2016 until 2019.
+With Oostende, he won four straight Pro Basketball League titles, from 2016 until 2019.

 Lambrecht was sent on loan to Leuven Bears for the 2019–20 season.

+On 25 July 2022, Lambrecht signed with Nevėžis Kėdainiai of the Lithuanian Basketball League.
+On 7 July 2023, he signed a one-year contract with Neptūnas Klaipėda.

+On 14 August 2024, Lambrecht signed with Stal Ostrów Wielkopolski of the Polish Basketball League.
+On 15 September 2025, Lambrecht signed a one-year contract with Iraklis Thessaloniki of the Greek Basketball League.

+On November 4, 2025, he signed with Czarni Słupsk of the Polish Basketball League (PLK).

 National team career

 Lambrecht played for Belgium U20 at the 2016 FIBA U20 European Championship.